Grant Applicant FAQs

 Can the CAC accommodate special requests for applications (large print format, different languages, etc.)?

 Yes, we can!
-Please refer to our Language and Accessibility section of this FAQ, under the Getting Help header.
+Please refer to our Language and Accessibility section of this FAQ, under the General Public header.

 Online Application Portal